LEading Students to know and follow JEsus

 We have many exciting events going on throughout the year!
 Some of our students favorite events and get-togethers include laser tag, roller skating, FUGE Camp, retreats, mission trips, and so much more!
 Check out the photo gallery below for pics of some past events!

-Centrifuge Camp will be here before we know it.
-Follow the link to register your student!
+Centrifuge Camp 2026 will be here before we know it.
+Stay tuned for updates throughout the year!

 Location: SBU, Bolivar, MO